Czech Sign Language

 Czech Sign Language (Český znakový jazyk, ČZJ) is the sign language of the deaf community in the Czech Republic.
 It presumably emerged around the time of the first deaf school in Bohemia (1786).
 It belongs to the French sign-language family and is partially intelligible with French sign language.
-Despite the similarity of oral Czech and Slovak, it is not particularly close to Slovak Sign Language.
+Both ČZJ and Slovak Sign Language are descendant from Austro-Hungarian Sign language.